MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Get-Module.md

 By default, Get-Module will omit modules in the `%windir%\System32\WindowsPowerShell\v1.0\Modules` directory that do not specify `Core` in the `CompatiblePSEditions` field.
-When this switch is set, modules without `Core` will be included, so that modules under the PowerShell module path that are incompatible with PowerShell Core will be returned.
+When this switch is set, modules without `Core` will be included, so that modules under the Windows PowerShell module path that are incompatible with PowerShell Core will be returned.

 On macOS and Linux, this parameter does nothing.